-Creating a social media account on one of the giants (e.g., Twitter, Facebook, Instagram), can help you reach out to prospective patients, raise awareness regarding various medical concerns and trends, and counter misinformation.
+Creating a social media account on one of the giants (e.g., Twitter, Facebook, Instagram) can help you reach out to prospective patients, raise awareness regarding various medical concerns and trends, and counter misinformation.
 Social media can be a powerful tool for healthcare practitioners.

 Start a Blog

 Blogging is a funnel that drives patients to your website, and ultimately revenue in your pocket.
-If you blog multiple times a week/month, not only does Google place a value (authority on your site) and ranks you higher then your competitors, but other websites will publish snippets of your content (Give you attribution).
+If you blog multiple times a week/month, not only does Google place a value (authority on your site) and rank you higher than your competitors, but other websites will publish snippets of your content (Give you attribution).
 Plenty of companies use blogs for SEO purposes, marketing, advertising, and even ordinary business updates to keep consumers coming back.

 The world of healthcare is no different.
-Medical blogging can help optimize your practice’s SEO, boost search engine rankings (i.e., the factors that determine on which page of the search results your website appears), and more.
+Medical blogging can help optimize your practice’s SEO, boost search engine rankings (i.e., the factors that determine which page of the search results your website appears), and more.

 For example, let’s say you decide to implement a new treatment at your practice.
 Many of your patients might be interested in making an appointment to discuss whether or not it is right for them, but how are they going to know to do so unless they’ve been told about it?
-Instead of calling every one of your patients, simply write a blog article.
+Instead of calling every one of your patients, write a blog article.